Excellent

 Habitual tobacco users should consider quitting before taking Luvox.

 It’s no secret that mental healthcare can be difficult to access.
-Between finding a provider who can prescribe the right medication, waiting for an appointment, and carving out time to go, treatment can become more exhausting than the condition.
+Between finding a provider who can prescribe the right medication when medically necessary, waiting for an appointment, and carving out time to go, treatment can become more exhausting than the condition.

 At Klarity, we streamline this process to make it easier for you to get the best medication and the help you need.
 We’ll match you with a certified and licensed provider within 48 hours.
 All care is via telehealth, and you can message your provider 24/7.